USStateDept/State-TalentMAP/.github/ISSUE_TEMPLATE.md

 * [Bug report](#bug)

 ## <a name="feature">Feature tracking template</a>
-We create feature tracking issues when we need to manage a growing number of tasks relating to an overarching activity we're trying to support, such as "Placing a bid"
+We create feature tracking issues when we need to manage a growing number of tasks relating to an overarching activity we're trying to support, such as "Placing a bid."

 ## Template
 ### Story